gateio/gateapi-nodejs/docs/WalletApi.md

 > Promise<{ response: http.IncomingMessage; body: TotalBalance; }> getTotalBalance(opts)

-Retrieve user\&#39;s total balances
+Retrieve user\&#39;s total balances.

 This endpoint returns an approximate sum of exchanged amount from all currencies to input currency for each account.The exchange rate and account balance could have been cached for at most 1 minute.
 It is not recommended to use its result for any trading calculation.
 For trading calculation, use the corresponding account query endpoint for each account type.
-For example:   - &#x60;GET /spot/accounts&#x60; to query spot account balance - &#x60;GET /margin/accounts&#x60; to query margin account balance - &#x60;GET /futures/{settle}/accounts&#x60; to query futures account balance
+For example:   - &#x60;GET /spot/accounts&#x60; to query spot account balance - &#x60;GET /margin/accounts&#x60; /futures/{settle}/accounts&#x60; to query futures account balance

 ### Example